deliteexcesspower/trypublic/lab2019/human-readable-uuid/northware_naming_convention.md

     *
 * part02:
     * for a human to memorize this ID, they can easily remember `spotlessbee` and do a substring search on that to find it again
+    * even if recall is not important, the substring `spotlessbee`
 * part03:
     * entropy suffix further ensures the ID can be made globally unique if desired
     * used here to store a timestamp based on ID creation time